 The objective of this effectiveness monitoring program is to determine the response of fish and selected indicator groups to the tributary enhancements undertaken by the GMSWORKS-19 (Williston Trial Tributaries) project.
-This 10-year monitoring project began with pre-construction monitoring April 2011 and continued following construction of the trial enhancement work at Ole Creek and Six Mile Creek in 2014.
+This ten year monitoring project began with pre-construction monitoring April 2011 and continued following construction of the trial enhancement work at Ole Creek and Six Mile Creek in 2014.

 The 2020 field season marked the final year of monitoring for the program.
-The Year 10 (2020) report has been drafted but has not been finalized.
-It will be submitted with the 2022 Annual Report.
+The Year ten (2020) report is attached.
+This program is complete.